Snowmobile / ATV Bill of Sale — Quebec

 Estate and Succession Transfers — When a snowmobile or ATV from the estate (succession) of a deceased person is sold or transferred to an heir, a bill of sale or appropriate succession documentation is needed for the SAAQ registration transfer.
 The estate liquidator (liquidateur de succession) may sign on behalf of the estate.

 Insurance Documentation — Many insurers require a signed bill of sale to establish the purchase value of the vehicle for coverage and claims purposes.
-A detailed bill of sale helps ensure adequate insurance coverage from the moment of purchase.
+A detailed bill of sale helps confirm adequate insurance coverage from the moment of purchase.

-Out-of-Province Vehicles — When purchasing a snowmobile or ATV registered in another Canadian province, a bill of sale is essential to document the transaction and to facilitate re-registration with the SAAQ, which may also require a safety inspection for vehicles from outside Quebec.
+Out-of-Province Vehicles — When purchasing a snowmobile or ATV registered in another Canadian province, a bill of sale is essential to document the transaction and to support re-registration with the SAAQ, which may also require a safety inspection for vehicles from outside Quebec.
 When selling a vehicle with notable modifications — such as a turbocharged engine, custom track or wheels, or aftermarket suspension — the bill of sale should document these modifications explicitly, as they may affect the vehicle's value, insurance coverage, and compliance with the Loi sur les véhicules hors route trail use regulations.

 What to Include in Your Snowmobile / ATV Bill of Sale — Quebec